david4599/PricehaxBT/README.md

 # Pricehax BT
 Prototype of the ESL hack project done by Furrtek (https://github.com/furrtek/PrecIR) using the Pricehax BT Android app, Arduino Nano board and HC-06 (or HC-05) module for Bluetooth communication.

-**Disclaimer:** Only for educational purposes and fun.
+**Disclaimer:** For educational purposes and fun only.
 Both Furrtek and I decline all responsability for any kind of issues related to an illegal use of this repo.
-Be smart, the prices in the store's database will not change, you have been warned.
+Be smart, the prices in the store's database won't change, you have been warned.

-Videos about this project are archived in this [playlist](https://www.youtube.com/playlist?list=PLhEz48id1qqD27sRc73mDFfBpu_RcLxfZ) (most in French).
+Furrtek's videos of this project are archived in this [playlist](https://www.youtube.com/playlist?list=PLhEz48id1qqD27sRc73mDFfBpu_RcLxfZ) (most in French, auto-translated subtitles are enabled but they are far from perfect).

 <img src="PricehaxBT.jpg" width="640" alt="PricehaxBT">

 ## Build
 - Create the dongle on breadboard following the schematic (or order the pcb and solder the components)
-- Using the AT commands, change the name of the HC-05/HC-06 module to "PRICEHAX TX V3" and its baudrate to 57600bps (115200bps and more will not work because of the SoftwareSerial library usage that produces errors at those rates)
+- Using the AT commands, change the name of the HC-05/HC-06 module to "PRICEHAX TX V3" and its baudrate to 115200bps
 - Program the arduino nano with the included sketch
 - Download and install the [Android app](https://github.com/david4599/PricehaxBT/releases/latest), pair the dongle and enjoy ;-)

 ## Android app changelog

+### Version 1.3 (21)

+**Features**
+- Added PP16 IR Protocol support (not full speed, see [Notes](https://github.com/david4599/PricehaxBT#notes)): [speed comparison video](https://youtu.be/DFfLOQh_ERs)
+- Updated camera autofocus handling by using continuous focus modes if available
+- Improved Bluetooth transmission reliability: the whole data (Pricehax header + PPM frame) is sent to the dongle with a basic checksum instead of using the PPM frame CRC that won't verify the header

+**Fixes**
+- Fixed bug that was sometimes stopping the image transmission just after the wake-up frame
+- Fixed camera preview rotation in reverse landscape and reverse portrait orientations
+- Fixed waiting time when sending an image in 2 parts (due to 64kB limit)

 ### Version 1.2 (20)